openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 > **NOTE**: If the product has been installed as a root user, switch to root mode (`sudo -i`) before you continue.

-> **NOTE**: Before proceeding, make sure you have OpenVINO™ environment set correctly.
+> **NOTE**: Before proceeding, make sure that you have OpenVINO environment set correctly.
 This can be done manually by
 ```sh
 cd <INSTALL_DIR>/
 source setupvars.sh